Cup-and-ball: England

-Cup and ball game with nine men's morris

 Japan

-The game of kendama is believed to have arrived in Japan in the 18th century, and the game underwent significant modernization and standardization in the early 20th century, becoming internationally popular in the 21st century.
+The game of kendama is believed to have arrived in Japan around the middle Edo period in the 18th century, and the game underwent significant modernization and standardization in the early 20th century, becoming internationally popular in the 21st century.

 Germany

 In 2011, a German company, TicToys, began to create a toy with the name Ticayo.
-Yomega, an American company which is famous for their yo-yos and kendamas, began to sell Ticayos, in which they popularized the said toy.

 Gameplay

+The main goal of the game is to get the ball into the cup.
 While the concept is very easy, mastering the game can sometimes be challenging.

-There are several styles of gameplay in the Latin world such as la simple, la doble, la vertical, la mariquita.
+There are several styles of gameplay in the Latin world such as la simple, la doble, la vertical, and la mariquita.